SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/exercises.md

 ### Exercise 1

-Use purrr's `walk2` function to save a separate csv file for penguins from each island using a list of data frames and a vector of filenames.
+Instead of returning an output of a specific type, the `walk` functions in purrr carry out a side effect (like displaying or saving a plot) without returning an object to your environment.
+Read about [map variants](https://purrr.tidyverse.org/reference/map2.html) that take multiple inputs, then use an appropriate function to save separate csv files for data about penguins from each of the studied islands using a list of data frames and a vector of filenames.

-Hint: Check out the base `split` or (experimental) dplyr `group_split` function for creating the list.
+Hint: Check out the base `split` or dplyr `group_split` function for creating a list of data frames.

 [View solution](#solution-1)
 {:.notes}

 ===

-### Exericse 2
+### Exercise 2

-Check out some specialized functions in `fs` for extracting or retrieve parts of [filepaths](https://fs.r-lib.org/articles/function-comparisons.html#path-functions.
+Check out some specialized functions in [fs](){:.rlib} for extracting parts of [filepaths](https://fs.r-lib.org/articles/function-comparisons.html#path-functions.

-Remove `"data/penguins/"` and  `".csv"` from the filename strings using only functions in the fs package.
+Remove `"data/penguins/"` and  `".csv"` from the filename strings using only functions in fs.

 [View solution](#solution-2)
 {:.notes}